lkiesow/python-feedgen/doc/user/index.rst

 ==========

-New to PodcastGenerator?
+New to PodGen?
 This guide will get you up to speed on how this fork came to be, its license as well as how to install and start using it.

 .. toctree::